mattmakai/mattmakai.github.com/source/content/posts/121209-lean-startup-notes.rst

 ----------------

-1. Neither the traditional management approach nor the "just do it" without a plan school of thought are effective ways of successfully creating a new venture
+1. Neither the traditional management approach nor the "just do it" without a plan school of thought are effective ways of maximizing the chances for success in creating a new venture

 2. Small batch sizes reduce waste by minimizing effort spent creating unwanted features.
 Small batches are also crucial to obtaining